TheHighOrder/everquest/dkp.md

 #### Mains, Alts and Boxes
 Some players like playing multiple characters at once (boxes) or switching between different characters (alts).
 You are allowed one designated main at a time and all your other characters in the guild will be considered alts or boxes.
 Alts and boxes are treated the same and are limited in how much DKP they can bid, but, are allowed to bid alongside mains.
 * You must reach out to guild leadership before your first raid to have guild leadership add the "main" in game note to your character.
 * You may change mains once a month.
-Currently there is no DKP penalty for main changes, but, your earned DKP does not transfer characters.
+You will lose half the DKP earned on the new main; the prior main character will not lose any DKP.

 Each character must:
 * Meet the minimum raid requirements